Hey, it's ok. Everybody makes mistakes. Zuora makes it easy to unwind them.

 - Change a Subscription's Terms and Conditions (Amendment) (Beginner)

-- Using Mass Order Entry to Create Amendments (Intermediate)
+- Create Amendments through Mass Order Entry (Intermediate)

 - Create New Subscription Quotes (Intermediate)